Fire Resistant Deck Material Choices

 Since the regulations have been around for a while now, more materials have improved to meet this standard.

 But some composite decking materials probably have not or may never be tested for this kind of application.

 Zero is the best, 200 the worst.
-This standard for flame spread is ASTM E84.
+This standard for the flame spread is ASTM E84.

 Class A has a rating of 0-25, Class B is between 26 and 75, and Class C is 76-200.

-they can only do so much and this can increase the cost of the product.
+Manufacturers can reduce this by adding fire retardants, but they can only do so much, which can increase the cost of the product.

-If you want to get a material approved you should contact the California State Fire Marshal and get a copy of standard 12 7A-4 and then hire an engineering firm to conduct the tests appropriately for review by the fire marshal.
+Suppose you want to get a material approved.
+In that case, you should contact the California State Fire Marshal and get a copy of standard 12 7A-4 and then hire an engineering firm to conduct the tests appropriately for review by the fire marshal.